fack2/PORTFOLIO/README.md

  Full Stack Developer Team portfolio

 why ?
-in this project , we are creating a simple one page to serve an introducation for our developing team . the idea is to creat an introductry website that introduces our work to potential clients .
+in this project , we are creating a simple one page to serve an introducation for our developing team . the idea is to create an introductry website that introduces our work to potential clients .

 what ?
 our website will be a single html page in 3 different sections